OhadLandau/OptiRanker/README.md

 ### **2. Real-World Dataset Pipeline**
 This script processes user-provided CCLE datasets, evaluates algorithm performance, and visualizes the results.

+#### **User Inputs:**
+- Select predictor and results files via a graphical interface.
+- Choose whether data is already ranked or needs preprocessing.
+- Enter minimum correlation threshold and number of subsets to find.

+Run the script:
 ```bash
 python scripts/InputData.py
 ```